How to Use this Guide

 Appoint at least 1 initial Director who among other things will oversee the New York corporation until the first shareholder meeting where new directors will be voted in.
 Prepare an “Incorporator Statement” with complete names and addresses of each director and keep it in your records book.
 Once elected, an initial meeting should:

 When you start a corporation in New York, it’s very important to keep all personal and business assets/accounts completely separate.

 So don’t take this lightly.
 Where should you start building the financial foundation of your brand?
 Who is offering the best overall business services to corporate clients, relative to location and other conveniences?

 If you think it’ll be helpful, look into this short breakdown of Business Checking Accounts to start brushing up if all this is unfamiliar territory.
 Where your corporation banks is a critical move, which is why it should be discussed at length in your initial shareholder meeting.

 To ensure that you will not face penalties, fines, and fees when starting a business in New York, you need to completely fulfill your business taxes and licenses obligations to the state.
 To get started, see the resources below:

-Note that this article on how to form a New York Corporation isn’t a legal document or legal advice.
+Note that this guide to incorporating in New York isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
-For specific legal questions regarding how to form a New York Corporation or business in general, please consult with a lawyer or other accredited professional.
+For specific legal questions regarding how to form a New York Corporation, please consult with a business attorney.
+We recommend Umar Farooq.